 We discuss what you need to know about hypnobirthing and the potential advantages and disadvantages of using this technique in labour and birth.

-Hypnobirthing is gaining popularity as some say it’s a way of birthing gently and calmly (RCM, 2015).
-Some people even suggest it allowed them to give birth without medication (The Guardian, 2015).
+Hypnobirthing is gaining popularity as some say it’s a way of birthing gently and calmly.
+Some people describe it as allowing them to give birth without medication (The Guardian, 2015).
 So if you’re wondering what hypnobirthing is all about, here we introduce you to this mysterious-sounding technique…

 What is hypnobirthing?